 - a.
 For the award year that ended during the fiscal year, obtain from the institution its calculation of its award year institutional eligibility ratios of correspondence courses, students enrolled in correspondence courses, and incarcerated and "ability-to-benefit students."
 Ascertain the proper classification and completeness of data and accuracy of the calculations. - b.
-Ascertain the methodologies used to recruit, admit, and enroll students, and award federal financial aid (e.g., using employees, employment contracts, contracting with third parties or Internet providers, or combinations of these or other methods). - (1) For institutional employees who recruit, admit, and enroll students, and award federal financial aid, evaluate the compensation plans and all forms of compensation to the employees, to determine whether the institution is in compliance with the regulatory requirements. - (2) For contracts with third parties who recruit, admit, and enroll students, and award financial aid for the institution, read the contracts to identify any provisions indicating that third parties were to act in a manner contrary to regulations pertaining to paying commissions, bonuses or other incentive payments.
+Ascertain the methodologies used to recruit, admit, and enroll students, and award federal financial aid (e.g., using employees, employment contracts, contracting with third parties or Internet providers, or combinations of these or other methods).

+- (1) For institutional employees who recruit, admit, and enroll students, and award federal financial aid, evaluate the compensation plans and all forms of compensation to the employees, to determine whether the institution is in compliance with the regulatory requirements. - (2) For contracts with third parties who recruit, admit, and enroll students, and award financial aid for the institution, read the contracts to identify any provisions indicating that third parties were to act in a manner contrary to regulations pertaining to paying commissions, bonuses or other incentive payments.
 Also, review payments made to third parties to determine if payments were made in excess of contractual provisions.
-Determine if excess payments were made to cover commissions, bonuses, or other incentive payments, made by the third-party servicer contrary to the regulations. - c.
-Ascertain from a review of the institution's published satisfactory academic progress standards whether: - (1) all required elements are included in the standards and, - (2) from the test of students sampled, the students are making satisfactory academic progress. - d.
+Determine if excess payments were made to cover commissions, bonuses, or other incentive payments, made by the third party servicer contrary to the regulations. - c.
+If not evaluated under the tests of internal control, evaluate whether the institutions policies for the authorization and disbursement of Title IV funds to determine whether those policies require that no single person or office exercises both functions for any student receiving Title IV funds and test a sample of authorizations and disbursement transactions to ensure that the requirement that no single person or office exercises control over both the authorization and disbursement of Title IV funds is met. - d.
+Ascertain from a review of the institution's published satisfactory academic progress standards whether: - (1) all required elements are included in the standards and; - (2) from the test of students sampled, the students are making satisfactory academic progress. - e.
 Obtain the ECAR that was in effect for the audit period and identify the main campus and any additional locations.
 Ascertain if the institution is offering more than 50 percent of an eligible program at any locations not on the ECAR.
-If so, determine if the institution notified ED of the additional location or submitted an application for approval of the additional location.
+If so, determine if the institution notified ED of the additional location or submitted an application for approval of the additional location as required.

-8. Program Eligibility
+9. Program Eligibility